SamiSaade/benchmark-visual/README.md

 # Benchmark Visualization for [fft-biquad-benchmark](https://github.com/jbr-smtg/fft-biquad-benchmark)

 A small tool to visualize the benchmark.json data obtained from the FFT and Biquad benchmark.
 You can plot, tabulate, and rank and export them into pdf or latex format.
+This was used as in my dissertation with Steinberg Media Technologies GmbH at Queen Mary University.

 ### How to visualize your benchmark data: